 - Clean as you go.
 Do a job like peeling a vegetable and then clean up before starting the next job.
 Keep working like this and you'll even find you save time in the long run!
 Start a makeshift bin next to your prep area to help you stay tidy.

 - Keep your fridge as tidy as possible.
 Move things to the front and long-dated things to the back to save on waste and mess (nothing makes a mess quite like an old vegetable collapsing into mush at the back of your fridge...!).

 4. Look after your kitchen equipment!

 - Keep your knives sharp.
 Invest in a half-decent knife (you don't have to spend hundreds - but it's worth investing in something that will last a good few years).
-While you're at it, buy a sharpener and learn how to use it!
-Sharpen your knife briefly every time you get it out to cook.
+While you're at it, buy a sharpener and use it!
+Sharpen your knife briefly every time you get it out to cook - it only takes a few seconds.
 It will last longer and be more effective.
 Learning to chop vegetables quickly will allow you to get through prep far quicker and thus have your meals ready sooner!

 - Sharper knives are safer knives.
 You are far more likely to cut yourself with a blunt knife.
 The reason is, you will have to apply pressure which can cause you to slip much more easily.
 Use the sharpest knife you can and it will do the work for you.
 Just keep your fingers well out the way and concentrate.
 Don't get cocky - build up speed with practice and over plenty of time.

 - Look after your pans too.
 If your pans have a non-stick coating on them, use wooden or silicone spoons and spatulas.
 Don't clean them with abrasive pads either.